Towns & Places

 The first Finney County courthouse was built in Garden City in October 1885 at the site of the present courthouse at North 8th Street.

 Several consecutive years of rain and good crops brought many settlers in 1885 and 1886.
-Many were Eastern people unfamiliar with farming in the climate of Finney County and, consequently, had to devise new farming methods and implements suited to the soil.
-Many of those who lacked the capital or the courage to do this went back east in a few years, but those who stayed were rewarded for their efforts, and enough newcomers joined them to make land valuable.
+Many were Eastern people unfamiliar with farming in Finney County’s climate, and as a result, they had to devise new farming methods and implements suited to the soil.
+Many of those who lacked the capital or the courage to do this went back east in a few years, but those who stayed were rewarded for their efforts, and enough newcomers joined them to make the land valuable.

 Kansas Blizzard in January 1886.

 In 1887, the Amazon Canal was established, with a capacity of 400 cubic feet and capable of irrigating 8,000 acres.
-These ditches remained in use into the 20th century as many farmers did not have access to irrigation with windmills.
-Many of them learned to raise good crops of certain vegetables without irrigation by cultivating in such a manner as to conserve moisture.
+These ditches remained in use into the 20th century, as many farmers lacked access to irrigation using windmills.
+Many of them learned to raise good crops of certain vegetables without irrigation by cultivating in a manner that conserves moisture.

 In 1887, the county’s area was reduced in size, occupying less territory than it does now.
 When old Garfield County, formerly Buffalo County, was annexed in 1893, the size of Finney County increased.
 It now has a total area of 1,303 square miles.

-The ranching, farming, and sugar beet industries sought innovative ways to adapt and thrive with water limitations.
+The ranching, farming, and sugar beet industries sought innovative ways to adapt and thrive in the face of water limitations.
 A government irrigation plant was built at nearby Deerfield in the early 1900s for $250,000.
 The Arkansas River, which flows from west to east through the southern part, furnished water for irrigation purposes.

-By 1902, Finney County had outgrown its small courthouse building and occupied a larger building at 113 South Main Street.
+By 1902, Finney County had outgrown its small courthouse and had moved to a larger building at 113 South Main Street.

 The Kansas National Forest was established in 1905 by President Theodore Roosevelt as an experiment to identify trees that could survive in dry climates.
 The executive order designated 80,000 acres in five Kansas counties, including Finney County, to plant various trees.
 Drought and prairie fire destroyed the trees, and homesteaders were allowed to settle on the land.

 By 1900, the county began to see an influx of Mexican immigrants.
-They came to the United States, notably Kansas, looking for work on ranches and jobs.
+They came to the United States, particularly to Kansas, looking for work on ranches and other jobs.
 Mexican culture has been integral to Finney County since that time.

 A sugar beet factory was established in Garden City in 1906, and the industry greatly impacted the area’s economy.
 Upon its opening, several Mexican immigrants were hired.